ofermoshsaioff/food-share/README.md

 Dependencies
 =======
-FoodShare uses serveral node_modules that are listed below, to install each module type: npm install <module_name>
+FoodShare uses serveral node_modules that are listed below, to install each module type: npm install <module_name>, or you can just install all the modules together by typing: npm install when in the app folder.
 	1. express
 	2. mongodb
 	3. socket.io